Sets

 O = {odd numbers less than 10} is a set of odd numbers less than 10 defined in standard form.

-Roaster form or roaster notation is a way of listing all elements of a set inside curly braces, separated with a comma.
+Roster form or roster notation is a way of listing all elements of a set inside curly braces, separated by a comma.

 For Example: